butterfly13/project1/README.md

 Project1 : Hangman Game
 ========================

 This Hangman game is built for 2 players.
-One player will enter any words and another player will try to guess by clicking on the alphabet button.
-If there is a match, it will display on the blank space.
+One player will enter any words for another player to guess.
+The other player will try to guess by clicking on the alphabet button.
+If there is a match, it will display the matching alphabet(s) on the blank space.

 Explanations of the Technologies Used